Adiaslow/LC-Seq/README.md

 ## Custom Pipelines

 Custom pipelines can be created by extending the `Pipeline` class and implementing the `run` method.
+See `src/lcseq/pipelines/standard.py` for a basic example.

 ```python
 # path/to/custom/pipeline.py